 From Mocking Straw Targets to Real-World Consequences

 It is easy to predict two morals that many will draw from this hilarity: First, that “grievance studies” and/or “identity politics” and/or “postmodern theory”—not their most questionable exemplars but their structural essences—fall somewhere between the pathetic and the contemptible.
 Second, that “adults in the room” concerned for standards must ratchet up their policing of valid vs. illegitimate scholarship.
 The authors support both these moves.
 They call for “separating knowledge-producing disciplines and scholars from those generating constructivist sophistry.”

-More likely are intensified bean-counting strategies to quantify which refereed journals should weigh more than others.
-Never mind that the spectrum of “quality or not” is wide across the range of articles in these duped journals.
+The path of least resistance for such policing will surely not include interrupting the logic of quantification along a “refereed or not” continuum.
+Far more likely is intensified bean-counting to quantify which refereed journals should weigh more than others.
+Never mind that the spectrum of “quality or not” is wide across the range of articles that appear in the journals that were duped.

 Sadly a continuum, “grievance studies or not,” is not helpful.
-The hoaxers proved that parts of “grievance studies” are lame.
+The hoaxsters proved that parts of “grievance studies” are lame.
 Congratulations, everybody already knew that, just as they knew the same about parts of… well, how shall we label the other pole of this continuum?
 Does “complacency studies” sound precise enough to our hoaxsters?